 When I set up a workout program in advance, I know I’m doing X workout on Monday and Z workout on Wednesday.
-I won’t question it and I’ll just do the workout (I’m kind of a sheep that way).
+I won’t question it, and I’ll just do the workout (I’m kind of a sheep that way).

-Each channel (barre, yoga, 600 seconds, etc.) has at least one pre-set up workout plan, most of which run 30 days, with a variety of workouts done every day of the program.
+Each channel (barre, yoga, 600 seconds, etc.) has at least one pre-set up workout plan, most of which run 14 or 30 days, with a variety of workouts done every day of the program.
 Some (like yoga and 600 seconds) have multiple plans for different goals.

 - I love that they have plans!
 Many workout apps don’t, and I know my results will be significantly better when I am not left up to my own devices.